witzulu/MyDagboek/README.md

 10. Diagrams.
     - Make diagrams like flowcharts
 11. Team Member
-    - invite team maembers and manage members for a project
+    - invite team members and manage members for a project